BriantOliveira/Personal-Notebook/cs3-week1.md

 #### String Searching algorithm -

-Usually called as string matching algorithms, are an important class of string algorithms that **try to find a place where one or several strings \(also called patterns\) are found within a large string or text.**
+Usually called as z matching algorithms, are an important class of string algorithms that **try to find a place where one or several strings \(also called patterns\) are found within a large string or text.**

 In practice, how the string is encoded can affect the feasible string search algorithms.
 In particular if a variable width encoding is in use then it may be slower to find the Nth character \(perhaps requiring time proportional to N\).
 This may slow down some search algorithms.